Build faster footwork with agility ladder drills for men: beginner drills, sport-specific exits, over-40 safety cues, and a 4-week plan.

 Agility Ladder

-Best for rhythm, foot placement, and quick-contact practice.
+Best for rhythm, foot placement, and quick-contact practice before strength, sprint, or sport sessions.

 - Flat rungs reduce trip risk